APGA Careers

 About the Job

-APGA is seeking an ambitious professional with an interest in engaging with policymakers and staffers on Capitol Hill on issues that impact the public natural gas utility industry – including but not limited to energy affordability, consumer choice, energy infrastructure, safety and development, appliance efficiency program reform, security, and municipal financing.
+APGA is seeking a collaborative and strategic professional with an interest in engaging with policymakers and staffers on Capitol Hill on issues that impact the public natural gas utility industry – including but not limited to energy affordability, consumer choice, energy infrastructure, safety and development, appliance efficiency program reform, security, and municipal financing.

 Position Roles & Responsibilities